Living is a paradox. It involves happiness and sadness, joy and suffering, success and hardship.

 This means that over time, the role of counseling psychologists is evolving to closely resemble that of careers in community counseling, and community social work.
 Conducting seminars and training sessions is one type of multicultural intervention.
 By giving training sessions, for example, on sexism and racism in corporations and government organizations, counseling psychologist educate others on diversity issues.

-Because American culture continues to increase in diversity, the U.S. Bureau of Labor Statistics cites a much faster than average job growth for counseling psychologists.
+Because American culture continues to increase in diversity, the U.S. Bureau of Labor Statistics cites an average job growth of 1.5% for counseling psychologists.
 In addition, a greater recognition of the correlation between mental and physical health will continue to drive the demand for professionals skilled in helping individuals live balanced and healthy lifestyles.

 Positions are available for those holding a master’s degree or PhD.
 For those at the master’s level, jobs are strong because it’s typically less expensive to receive treatment from someone with a master’s degree.
 A master’s degree will allow work in a variety of settings, usually supervised by a PhD.
 Typically, those with a master’s degree do not get involved in research although staying up-to-date with current research and its applicability to practical settings is essential.